evolvingstuff/vdw2/content/posts/exercise-and-vitamin-d-are-synergistic-many-studies.md

 │   full_match: `__((Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd))__`
 │   inner_content: `((Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd))`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd))`
 │   │   inner_content: `Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd`
-│   │   page: `Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd` │   │   children:
+│   │   page: `Ways to improve health`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd`